 We'll give a step-by-step overview of these procedures below, all the way through to the green card application.
-Also double check that you are eligible for a fiancé visa, as discussed under "Who Is Eligible for a K-1 Fiance Visa?"
+Also, to double check that you qualify in the first place, see Who Is Eligible for a K-1 Fiancé Visa?

-Even before you get started on the application process, you should know that the fiancé and the U.S. citizen are required to have met within the last two years before filing the K-1 visa petition that starts off the process.
-If you have never met, or have been apart for the last two years, you will need to take care of this first.
-Certain exceptions may be made for cases of religious tradition or extreme hardship to the U.S. citizen travel to the foreign-born person's home country for a visit.
+Before you get started on the visa paperwork, you should know that the fiancé and the U.S. citizen are required to have met within the two years before filing the K-1 visa petition that starts off the process.
+If you have never met each other, or have been apart for all of the last two years, you will need to take care of this first.
+In most cases, it's simplest to have the U.S. citizen travel to the foreign-born person's home country for a visit.

-The U.S. citizen, who will from now on be referred to as the "petitioner," must file a visa petition with United States Citizenship and Immigration Services (USCIS).
+The U.S. citizen, who will from now on be referred to as the "petitioner," must file a petition with United States Citizenship and Immigration Services (USCIS).
 This is done by mail, using USCIS Form I-129F, Petition for Alien Fiancé.

 Once the petition is submitted, USCIS will review it for completeness and send, within a few weeks, a Form I-797 Notice of Action acknowledging receipt.

-If and when the petition is approved, USCIS will send the petitioner another Notice of Action advising him or her of the approval.
+If and when the petition is approved, USCIS will send the petitioner another Notice of Action advising of the approval.
 USCIS will then forward the petition to the National Visa Center for handling, after which the file will be transferred to the U.S. embassy or consulate having jurisdiction over the fiancé's place of residence.

 If the case is denied, there is, for all practical purposes, no right of appeal.
-But if you can correct the underlying problem, you may reapply.
+But if you can correct the underlying problem, you may start over and reapply.